Uninvited Guest: Plot

-Debbie then finds out that her husband and best friend Tammy (Malinda Williams) set a hit on her, just to earn a lot of money.
+Debbie then finds out that her husband and best friend Tammy set a hit on her, just to earn a lot of money.
 However, all of that backfires on everyone, especially Debbie.
-Howard accidentally shoots Debbie, much to everyone's shock.
-Silk then crawls towards her, but Howard warned him to get away from her, Silk simply replies.
-Howard then shoots him in the head, ending the stranger's life.
+Howard accidentally shoots Debbie, much to everyone's surprise.
+Silk then crawls towards her, but Howard warns him to get away from her.
+Silk responds with a simple reply.
+Howard then shoots him in the head, ending the stranger's (Silk's) life.

+As the police begin to unravel what has taken place, Tammy and Howard are interrogated by the lead detective.
+After Debbie and Silk's bodies are collected by the coroner, a forensics investigator finds a tape recorder still recording under the bed that Debbie had placed.
+The lead detective stands up and tells him to play back the recording.

 Cast

 Production

 The film was produced in Columbus, Reynoldsburg, Grandview Heights and Youngstown, Ohio.
 The artwork featured in the film was by Robert S. Wright, a central Ohio artist.
 A soundtrack was released in February 2001.